Portage Park Crime Rate Trends — Chicago

 Portage Park is a Northwest Side neighborhood organized around Portage Park itself and the Six Corners commercial intersection at Irving Park, Cicero, and Milwaukee.
 Predominantly bungalows and brick two-flats, with the historic Portage Theater as a longtime landmark.

-Three categories moved in Portage Park this March — one single-month below-trend signal and two sustained structural shifts.
-The dominant shape is downward across violent and property crime, with robbery and burglary both showing multi-month declines that go well beyond a quiet calendar period.
+Three categories moved in Portage Park this April — one single-month below-trend signal and two sustained structural shifts.
+The dominant pattern is downward across violent and property crime, with the structural moves in robbery and burglary pointing to a multi-year reset rather than a quiet month.

 Notable signals 1